-CG 4 Teaching and training
+CG 4 Teaching and Training

-- CG 4.1.1 This Costing guideline outlines how to identify expenses relating to direct and indirect Teaching and Training activities. - CG 4.1.2 This Costing guideline also outlines an approach to cost to Teaching and Training products.
+- CG 4.1.1 This guideline outlines how to identify expenses relating to direct and indirect teaching and training activities. - CG 4.1.2 This guideline also outlines an approach to cost teaching and training products.

-- CG 4.2.1 To ensure that Teaching and Training related expenses are identified and classified into product categories that sufficiently differentiate them from other products (such as Research). - CG 4.2.2 To ensure that products which relate to Teaching and Training include those expenses and activities that have occurred within the period and that they are correctly identified and appropriately allocated to final products.
+- CG 4.2.1 To ensure that teaching and training related expenses are identified and classified into product categories that sufficiently differentiate them from other products (such as research). - CG 4.2.2 To ensure that products which relate to teaching and training include those expenses and activities that have occurred within the period and that they are correctly identified and appropriately allocated to final products.